R-Ross414/compiler-construction-2020/lecture-12.2.md

 **Hint:** Write first a solution for Exercise 4 without if-then-else.
 This is basically Exercise 1.

 For the next exercise, we need to think about how to implement shadowing in Webassembly.
+Importantly, in Webassembly, all local variables in a function have to be declared at the beginning of the function.
+But then how do we deal with a variable like `x0` which is redeclared in  the conditional?

-As you can see, the variable `x0` is redeclared in the branches of the conditional.
-One way of solving the problem is to count the levels of scope and to have two copies of `x0`, one called `x0$0` and the other `x0$10`.
+One way of solving the problem is to count the levels of scope (= blocks) and to have two copies of `x0`, one called `x0$0` and the other `x0$1`.

 **Exercise 5:** Write a Webassembly program that has the same observable behaviour as [`redeclare-in-if.cc`](Compiler-Assignments-5/redeclare-in-if.cc):